 - Proficiency in Excel, Word and fundraising database software; familiarity with Wealth Engine preferred and a solid knowledge base of current research tools and methodology.

 - Knowledge of both the K-12 and higher education landscapes are essential.

 - Occasional off-hour travel for events and meetings.

 To apply, please put “Dir, Development” in the subject line and submit cover letter, résumé and salary requirements to email@example.com.
-The cover letter should demonstrate your fundraising strategy development and execution experience as well as dollars raised in the following areas: (1) corporations, (2) foundations, (3) individuals and (4) special events.
+The cover letter should demonstrate your fundraising strategy development and execution experience as well as dollars raised.
 Please also discuss your approach and experience managing the operations of a development department (please note the fundraising software with which you have experience).
-Your two-page cover letter should include those five sections and focus specifically on your role in achieving noted results.
 Applications will be reviewed on a rolling basis until the position is filled.
 For more information, see www.collegiatedirections.org